bueler/mccarthy/README.md

 This repository contains slides, notes, and computer programs for numerical glacier and ice sheet modeling.
 These materials have been used for the [International Summer School in Glaciology](http://glaciers.gi.alaska.edu/courses/summerschool), McCarthy, AK in years 2010, 2012, 2014, 2016, 2018, 2022, and 2024.

-Download all materials using the [releases page](https://github.com/bueler/mccarthy/releases) for a `.zip`/`.tar.gz` archive, or by cloning this repository:
+Download all materials by one of these methods:

+  * use the [releases page](https://github.com/bueler/mccarthy/releases) for a `.zip`/`.tar.gz` archive
+  * shallow clone this repository:

     git clone --depth=1 https://github.com/bueler/mccarthy.git

-The `depth` option reduces the download size by not getting the history.
+The optional `depth=1` setting reduces the download size by not getting the history.

 slides and notes
 ----------------